What Are The Product Labeling Requirements For Imports Into The United States?

 Details to Include

-• Name: The full name of the manufacturer, packer, or distributor.
+Name: The full name of the manufacturer, packer, or distributor.

-• Address: A complete address, including street, city, state, and country, providing a clear point of contact.
+Address: A complete address, including street, city, state, and country, providing a clear point of contact.

 Summary

 Adhering to these general labeling requirements is fundamental to successfully importing products into the United States.
-Properly marked country of origin, clear and accessible language, and detailed manufacturer or importer information ensure compliance with U.S. regulations and build consumer trust and confidence in your products.
+Properly marked country of origin, clear and accessible language, and detailed information about the manufacturer or importer ensure compliance with U.S. regulations and build consumer trust and confidence in your products.
 By paying attention to these essential details, importers can pave the way for a smooth entry into the U.S. market, minimizing the risk of regulatory issues and enhancing their brand reputation.

 Specific Labeling Requirements by Product Category